Absolute Africa - 50 days

 Days 32 - 34: Optional Serengeti & Ngorongoro

-This morning we have the opportunity to explore the thriving town of Arusha while we stock up on provisions needed for our excursion to the parks.
+Pangani - Arusha.
+Leaving Pangani we head towards Arusha.
+This thriving town is where we stock up on provisions needed for our excursion to the parks.
 You may chose to wander the vibrant craft markets, stock up on supplies or perhaps catch up on the news back home at one of the small internet cafe available.
 Heading back to our base camp, Meserani Snake Park, those that are participating in the optional excursions to Ngorongoro Crater and Serengeti National Park can start to prepare for their departure this afternoon.
 The excursion is offered by a local Tanzanian operator who conducts the trip into the Parks in 4WD vehicles (In peak season, there may be a minivan or bus transfer to Karatu), which are adapted for safari use.

 For those not opting to visit the Ngorongoro Crater or Serengeti National Park, the next days are spent at leisure enjoying the Meserani reptile park, Masai Cultural Museum and the surrounding villages and craft markets.
 Alternatively the town of Arusha is close by to explore.
 The driver and cook remain behind in Dar es Salaam during the excursion.